Masterpiece Story: Jupiter and Io by Correggio

 Here we want to show you one of the most famous masterpieces by Morisot: Woman at Her Toilette, from the Art Institute of Chicago’s collection.
 Typical for Impressionists, Morisot attempted to capture the essence of modern life in summary.
 The subject, explored before numerous times by Edgar Degas, Édouard Manet, and Pierre-Auguste Renoir was rarely broached at this time by women artists — maybe because of its erotic connotations.

 The painting is like a visual poem, with all these shades of lavender, pink, blue, white, and gray.
 By denying us seeing the model’s face, Morisot broke with the convention of using the mirror as a means to double the voyeuristic pleasure of glancing at a woman unawares.
-Morisot’s women are usually like this – suggestive, delicate, implied by nuance of color and lightness of touch.
+Morisot’s women are usually like this – suggestive and delicate, implied by the nuance of color and lightness of touch.